How An Abortion Provider Juggles Work & Family

 Advertisement

-The one thing I would tell other working moms: Don’t pay any attention to what others think you should do about raising your children.
+The one thing I would tell other working mums: Don’t pay any attention to what others think you should do about raising your children.
 You know your situation best.

 Becoming a mother changed this thing about me: I knew nothing before I had kids.
 I thought I was smart, but every day I learn something new.
 (I am even re-learning what I already learned in school a whole new way.)